Philippine five hundred-peso note: New Generation series (2010–present)

 From 2010 onwards, the portrait of Benigno Aquino Jr. was redesigned and a portrait of his wife, former president Corazon Aquino, was added.
 A scene from the EDSA Revolution was added on the lower left of the obverse and the Ninoy Aquino Monument was added in the lower middle.
 The reverse now features the Puerto Princesa Subterranean River National Park and the blue-naped parrot.

 In 2017, an updated version of the New Generation series 500 peso banknote was issued with changes in the font size of the year of issue and the italicization of the scientific name on the reverse side.

 In 2020, an enhanced version of the 500 peso banknote was released.
 It added color-changing indigenous patterns to the security threads.
 A Rolling bar effect was also added in the 500 located at the upper-left corner.
 Finally, eight tactile marks were placed for the elderly and the visually impaired, four tactile marks were placed on the extreme left and right side of the front of the note.

 The new BSP logo, which was redesigned in January 2021 was adopted in all NGC banknotes starting with the 2022 issued banknotes featuring the signatures of President Ferdinand Marcos Jr. and BSP Governor Felipe Medalla.

-Polymer version

-The Bangko Sentral ng Pilipinas (BSP) will circulate the second polymer banknote, the 500-Piso banknotes by next year after assessing the public’s acceptance of the first 1,000-Piso polymer money.
-However, BSP Governor Felipe Medalla said over the weekend that the 500-Piso polymer banknote is unlikely to be issued in the first half of 2023.